 These contracts are very beneficial in real estate transactions, and they're an alternative to traditional mortgage financing.
-Consumers benefit if they don't have enough money to make a one-time, lump sum payment.
+Consumers benefit if they don't have enough money to make a one-time, lump-sum payment.
 Sellers benefit when their goods or services can only be sold or distributed based on seasonal or cyclical schedules.

-When used in real estate transactions, the installment contract acts a security device, although it lacks many of the buyer protections and formalities commonly found in mortgage laws.
+When used in real estate transactions, the installment contract acts as a security device, although it lacks many of the buyer protections and formalities commonly found in mortgage laws.